-Q. Does it matter when I take the LSAT?
-What if I take it more than once?
+Q. Does it matter when or how often I take the LSAT?

 Q. What about letters of recommendation?

-A. Emory Law requires two letters of recommendation which we prefer be submitted through the LSAC letter of recommendation service that serves all member schools.
-This service is included in your LSDAS registration subscription.
-Your letters will be copied and sent to us along with your LSDAS report as soon as your file becomes complete.
-Once we receive your application for admission, we will initiate the request for this data from LSDAS.
+Emory Law requires two letters of recommendation which we prefer be submitted through the LSAC letter of recommendation service that serves all member schools.
+This service is included in your CAS registration subscription.
+Your letters will be copied and sent to us along with your CAS report as soon as your file becomes complete.
+Once we receive your application for admission, we will initiate the request for this data from CAS.

 Ideally your letters of recommendation should come from professors, or other people who are familiar with your performance in an academic setting, and can tell us about your research and writing skills.
 If you have been out of school for a while, try to find recommenders who can attest to your scholarly abilities and your writing and organizational skills.